Kim Coco Iwamoto

-Kim Coco Iwamoto (born May 26, 1968) is an American politician from Hawaii.
-She was one of the Democratic primary candidates for the position of Lieutenant Governor of Hawaii in the 2018 election.
-She previously served as a commissioner on the Hawaii Civil Rights Commission and was elected to serve two terms on the Hawaii Board of Education.
+Kim Coco Iwamoto (born May 26, 1968) is an American politician from Hawaii and member of the Hawaii House of Representatives.
+Iwamoto is the first transgender state legislator in Hawaii history.
+She was also one of the Democratic primary candidates for the position of Lieutenant Governor of Hawaii in the 2018 election.
+She previously served as a commissioner on the Hawaii Civil Rights Commission and was elected to serve two terms on the Hawaii Board of Education before winning her state house seat in 2024, unseating then-House Speaker Scott Saiki in the Democratic primary.
+Iwamoto had previously run against Saiki in 2020 and 2022, losing by a slim margin both times.

-Iwamoto was recognized as a Champion of Change by President Barack Obama in 2013, and in 2018 Newsweek listed her as one of fifty need-to-know pioneers for LGBTQ rights.
+Iwamoto was recognized as a Champion of Change by President Barack Obama in 2013 and in 2018, Newsweek listed her as one of fifty need-to-know pioneers for LGBTQ rights.

+In September 2024, Iwamoto and nine others were arrested and cited for alleged obstruction at a protest at Kapiolani Medical Center for Women and Children during a management lockout of unionized nurses.
+The charges were later dismissed.

 Early life and career

-Iwamoto was born on the island of Kauai, and is of Japanese descent.
+Iwamoto was born on the island of Kauai and is of Japanese descent.
 Her mother went into labor at a private party hosted by Grace Guslander to celebrate the expansion of her Coco Palms Resort, and Iwamoto was then born the next day.
-Guslander visited Iwamoto's mother in hospital with a bouquet of flowers, a card, and a request to name Iwamoto “Coco” after her hotel.
+Guslander visited Iwamoto's mother in the hospital with a bouquet of flowers, a card, and a request to name Iwamoto “Coco” after her hotel.

 Education

 Iwamoto attended Kaimukī Community Christian Pre-School on Oʻahu, Hōkūlani Elementary School, Aliʻiōlani Elementary School, and Hanahauʻoli School.
-She later attended and graduated from Saint Louis School.
-She went on to qualify as an Associate of Arts in Merchandising at the Fashion Institute of Technology, and subsequently received a Bachelor of Arts in Creative Writing from San Francisco State University and a Juris Doctor from the University of New Mexico School of Law.
+She later attended and graduated from Saint Louis School in 1986.
+She went on to qualify as an Associate of Arts in Merchandising at the Fashion Institute of Technology.
+Subsequently, she received a Bachelor of Arts in Creative Writing from San Francisco State University and a Juris Doctor from the University of New Mexico School of Law.

 In 2011, Iwamoto completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett Foundation LGBTQ Victory Institute Leadership Fellow.